Code-Institute-Submissions/MS1-Project-Poly-Bloom-Handmade/README.md

 Using Bootstrap 4 allowed for this project to be responsive on all devices with an emphasis on a mobile first design approach.

+### Design
+#### Color
+The 2 main colors used are orange and white.

+#### Typography
+The navbar and main image on the homepage uses Tenali Ramakrishna while all paragraph and information texts use Montserrat.
+Both use Sans-Serif in case of any browser display issues.

+#### Imagery
+Imagery is very important in portraying the purpose of this site.
+Each page has a large hero image with real Poly Bloom Handmade products to showcase the designs.
+There is no doubt left to what the website is advertising.

 ### Wireframes

 <table>